MantaRaRa/Automated-License-Plate-Readers-ALPRs-/README.md

 This App leverages OpenCV and EasyOCR to analyze an image and extract the text within it.
 There are 2 Images in the assets, or you can analyze your own (copy your image to the assets folder and target the name of your file)

-'''img = cv2.imread('assets/image2.jpeg')'''
+''' img = cv2.imread('assets/image2.jpeg') '''

 ### Special instructions required for the Reviewer:

 This Jupyter notebook was created in Visual Studio Code V1.72.2 Please Install and Import Dependencies listed below in the Terminal:

-'''pip install OpenCV'''
+''' pip install OpenCV '''

-'''pip install EasyOCR'''
+''' pip install EasyOCR '''

-'''pip install imutils'''
+''' pip install imutils '''

-'''pip3 install torch torchvision torchaudio'''
+''' pip3 install torch torchvision torchaudio '''

 Feature 1: (Read Data in)